A new global study finds several new categories of human jobs emerging, requiring skills and training that will take many companies by surprise.

 Customer service chatbots, for example, need to be trained to detect the complexities and subtleties of human communication.
 Yahoo Inc. is trying to teach its language processing system that people do not always literally mean what they say.
 Thus far, Yahoo engineers have developed an algorithm that can detect sarcasm on social media and websites with an accuracy of at least 80%.

 Companies that deploy advanced AI systems will need a cadre of employees who can explain the inner workings of complex algorithms to nontechnical professionals.
-One such person could be called the algorithm forensics analyst, who will be responsible for holding any algorithm accountable for its results.
-When a system makes a mistake or when its decisions lead to unintended negative consequences, the forensics analyst must be able to conduct an “autopsy” on the event to understand the causes of that behavior in order for it to be corrected.
+For example, algorithm forensics analysts would be responsible for holding any algorithm accountable for its results.
+When a system makes a mistake or when its decisions lead to unintended negative consequences, the forensics analyst would be expected to conduct an “autopsy” on the event to understand the causes of that behavior in order for it to be corrected.
 Certain types of algorithms, like decision trees, are relatively straightforward to explain.
-Others, like machine-learning bots, aren’t that easy.
+Others, like machine-learning bots are more complicated.
 Nevertheless, the forensics analyst needs to have the proper training and skills to perform detailed autopsies and explain their results.

 Here, techniques like the Local Interpretable Model-Agnostic Explanations (LIME), which explains the underlying rationale and trustworthiness of a machine prediction, can be extremely useful.
 LIME doesn’t care about the actual AI algorithms used.
 In fact, it doesn’t need to know anything about the inner workings.
 To perform an autopsy of any result, it makes slight changes to the input variables and observes how they alter that decision.
 With that information, the algorithm forensics analyst can pinpoint the data that led to a particular result.